 For as long as brands have been active on social media, communicators, marketers – and their bosses – have all asked the same question: Is what we’re doing working?

-With social media ranking the top channel for marketing in 2022, accurately measuring and benchmarking your brand’s efforts on its shared channels is critical to calculating ROI, strategizing content, optimizing your approach and ultimately understanding your audience.
+With social media being a key channel for marketing, accurately measuring and benchmarking your brand’s efforts on its shared channels is critical to calculating ROI, strategizing content, optimizing your approach and ultimately understanding your audience.

 Creating engaging content